Restart Scheme

 Cymraeg

-Commissioned by the Department for Work and Pensions (DWP), the Restart Scheme will be delivered across England and Wales in 12 different Contract Package Areas (CPA).
+Commissioned by the Department for Work and Pensions (DWP), the Restart Scheme is delivered across England and Wales in 12 different Contract Package Areas (CPA).

-The DWP announcement can be viewed in full here.
+The DWP announcement about the extension to the Restart Scheme can be viewed in full here.

 10 years + We have been delivering employability programmes for more than 10 years